 Even amidst the pandemic, 220 Central Park South was the best-selling condo in NYC by a long shot.
 According to a CityRealty report for the one-year period ending September 30, 2020, the building accounted for the top 22 sales of Manhattan condo buildings, with a total of $1.52 billion in cumulative sales in 46 units.
 This included a $99,903,375 penthouse sale that became NYC’s third-most-expensive NYC sale ever, taking the spot from a $92.7 million sale at the building, which sold in late 2019 to billionaire hedge-funder Daniel Och.
 (The second-most expensive sale was Michael Dell’s $100 million buy at One57 in 2015.)

-As for the new sales, the Wall Street Journal explains, “Both units are resales and the sellers, whose identities were also shielded by limited-liability companies, made significant profits.
+As for the Joe Tsai purchases, the Wall Street Journal explained: “Both units are resales and the sellers, whose identities were also shielded by limited-liability companies, made significant profits.
 Last year the lower level traded for $50.9 million, while the upper level sold for $51.4 million, records show.”

 - $100M penthouse closes at 220 Central Park South, third-most-expensive NYC sale ever

 - 220 Central Park South is the best-selling NYC condo by a long shot

 - Billionaire’s Row tops list of most expensive streets in the world